SioKCronin/swarmopt/README.md

 * Are our metrics effectively capturing the learning rate/timecourse of learning?
 * What other RL problems should we try these on?
 * Any other notable PSO variants we should consider?
+* How to best measure performance (mean and sd of performance?)